MMorafah/FL-SC-NIID/README.md

 | gpu          | The IDs of GPU to use.
 E.g., `TODO` |
 | print_freq   | The frequency to print training logs.
 E.g., with `print_freq=10`, training logs are displayed every 10 communication rounds. |

+### MIX-4
+We have also added the Mix-4 codes and scripts for each algorithm under the `mix4/` foloder.
+You can simply run the script for each algorithm to generate the results.

+### Angle Measure Demo
+We have included a jupyter notebook file here which shows how angle measure works on CIFAR-10 dataset.

+### Contact
+If you had any questions, please feel free to contact me at mmorafah@eng.ucsd.edu